Hi, I'm Duarte.

 Sequential Sampling Equilibrium

-1st draft Sept 2020; updated Nov 2023; submitted
+1st draft Sept 2020; updated Nov 2023; reject and resubmit at American Economic Review

 | Working Paper